sdutrapereira/playfair/index.md

 #### A analysis of historical graphs with Python

-This Jupyter Book explores the work of William Playfair, who in 1786 published The Commercial and Political Atlas, the first book to represent statistical data graphically.
+This Jupyter Book explores the work of William Playfair, who in 1786 published *The Commercial and Political Atlas*, the first book to represent statistical data graphically.
 Despite its significance, it went largely unnoticed for over 150 years.

 This project investigates why by reconstructing Playfair’s graphs using Python and examining his historical sources and numerical data.
 Designed for historians without programming skills, the book offers step-by-step code explanations.
 If you have little interest in the code, no problem: just press play to run the cells and visualise the results.